rust-lang/wg-async/rfc-drafts/stream.md

 and to come back to the problem of extending it with combinators.

 [outstanding design issues]: https://rust-lang.github.io/wg-async-foundations/design_notes/async_closures.html

+Another reason to defer adding combinators is because of the possibility that some combinators may work best

 This path does carry some risk.
 Adding combinator methods can cause existing code to stop compiling due to the ambiguities in method